Deutsche Telekom (FRA:DTE) Given a €23.00 Price Target by The Goldman Sachs Group Analysts

-The Goldman Sachs Group set a €23.00 ($27.06) target price on Deutsche Telekom (FRA:DTE) in a research note published on Monday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+The Goldman Sachs Group set a €23.00 ($27.06) target price on Deutsche Telekom (FRA:DTE) in a report published on Monday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Deutsche Telekom Company Profile